Addiction Treatment Program Overview

 Common Areas to Socialize & Relax

 While clients participate in a full schedule of therapy sessions and groups according to their customized treatment plans, there comes a time in the day when everyone can benefit by taking a break.
-When it’s time to relax between scheduled classes, Laguna Treatment Hospital features comfortable living areas where clients can gather, talk, watch television, read, or write in their journals.
+When it’s time to relax between scheduled activities, Laguna Treatment Hospital features comfortable living areas where clients can gather, talk, watch television, read, or write in their journals.
+Clients can also play ping pong or swim in the pool during the summer.

 Addiction treatment takes a great deal of client commitment, motivation for personal change, and personal strength.
 During this period as clients struggle to break free from a life-threatening disease and address their mental health issues, making beds and cleaning toilets are hardly a top priority.
 To help clients keep their focus on recovery, we are happy to offer housekeeping services for our clients in the residential and common areas.

-When arriving at Laguna Treatment Hospital for treatment, clients may be underweight and malnourished following active drug use and years of heavy, chronic drug or alcohol use.
+When arriving at Laguna Treatment Hospital for treatment, clients may be underweight and/or malnourished following active drug use, potentially years of heavy, chronic drug or alcohol use.
 Forgetting to eat or using food money to buy the drug of choice is not uncommon in the midst of heavy drug use.

 Healthy meals can be delicious and very helpful in recovery.
-The process of healing from the disease of addiction includes not only ridding the body of harmful drugs but also replenishing and restoring the client’s body to a healthy weight.
-As clients will learn through the curriculum, their brain chemistry has been altered by the addictive substance, and replenishing healthy neural communications system can be enhanced by nutritious food.
+The process of healing from the disease of addiction includes not only ridding the body of harmful drugs but also replenishing nutrients and restoring the client’s body to a healthy weight.
 In a welcoming dining room environment, our food services staff provides recovering clients with chef-prepared meals and dining options that are delicious, balanced, and appealing to many individual tastes.
+All patients meet with the dietician at least once during their time at Laguna, and then they can follow up if needed.
+Accommodations are made for any dietary needs.

 For over 75 years, the 12-Step philosophy has helped millions of people improve their lives by attending meetings and adhering to 12-Step principles.
 The principles and spirit of this fellowship have been important components in the lives of many recovering individuals.